4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 - What events/objects/interactions do I really want my readers to focus on?

 Spend fifteen minutes completing this plan.
-Then, when you’re done, share your plan with us in the comments section.
+Then, when you’re done, share your plan with us in practice box below.
 Be sure to give feedback on three other writers’ scene plans, too!